Air Quality Advisory Extended Through Friday for Ozone and Smoke Due to Wildfires

-At ground level, ozone is a key ingredient of urban smog during the hottest months of the year.
-Sources that contribute to the creation of ozone pollution include automobile exhaust, regional wildfires, and pollutants transported from other areas.
+What is Ozone?
+Ozone is a gas that occurs naturally in the upper atmosphere and protects earth from the sun’s harmful ultraviolet rays.
+At ground level, ozone is a key ingredient of urban smog during the hottest months of the year in Clark County.
+Ground-level ozone can build up during the afternoon hours due to a combination of several factors, including strong sunlight, hot temperatures, and pollutants from automobiles and other sources such as transport, wildfires and fireworks.
 Unhealthy doses of ground-level ozone can reduce lung function and worsen respiratory illnesses such as asthma or bronchitis.
 Exposure to ozone also can induce coughing, wheezing and shortness of breath even in healthy people.
-When ozone levels are elevated, officials advise everyone to limit strenuous outdoor activity.
-The public can help reduce ozone pollution by limiting activities that burn fuel, especially on days when ozone levels are high.
-Suggestions include:
+When ozone levels are elevated, everyone should limit strenuous outdoor activity, especially people with respiratory diseases.
+If you are experiencing breathing difficulties or medical conditions that you think are related to air quality, see your doctor.